 Honors and Awards

-- Chambers 2018 USA Ranked Lawyer, White-Collar Crime & Government Investigations, North Carolina
+- Chambers USA Ranked Lawyer, White-Collar Crime & Government Investigations, North Carolina (Band 1), 2016 – Present

-- Received the Best Lawyers™ 2018 Criminal Defense: General Practice "Lawyer of the Year" award in Charlotte, North Carolina
+- Received the Best Lawyers™ Criminal Defense: White Collar "Lawyer of the Year" award in Charlotte, North Carolina, 2017

 Any result the lawyer or law firm may have achieved on behalf of clients in other matters does not necessarily indicate similar results can be obtained for other clients.